prmali/iso-session/README.md

         - Some additional steps can be taken
     - Future:
         - Manual tests with postman or reqbin.
 Logout and mock a valid request
+        - Build quick web server to test on.